Moments to Remember

 "Moments to Remember" is a 1955 popular song about nostalgia recorded by Canadian quartet The Four Lads.
 The song was originally written by Robert Allen and Al Stillman for Perry Como but was turned down by Como's management.

 The Four Lads recording

-The Four Lads recorded it in June 1955 for Columbia Records as the B side to the single "Dream On, My Love."
+The Four Lads recorded it in June 1955 for Columbia Records as the B side to the single "Dream On, My Love, Dream On."
 Bernie Toorish of the Four Lads credited the enthusiastic endorsement of Cleveland radio DJ Bill Randle for increasing radio airtime play and popularizing the recording.
 It eventually reached number 2 on Billboard magazine's Top 100 hit list (an early version of the Hot 100), sold 4 million copies and became the group's first gold record.